 One of our valued customers within the automotive industry is a German-owned, multinational manufacturer, responsible for designing, building and distributing complex driver behaviour products to a worldwide customer base.

 The business unit employs a large R&D team focussed on product development, with core expertise in software and driver behaviour monitoring, reporting back crucial data to their customers.
-Being R&D-driven, the firm realised that their ongoing supply chain management – as non-core competency – was distracting from product and sales development.
+Being R&D-driven, the firm realised that purchasing & manufacturing – as non-core competencies – were distracting from product and sales development.

 Prior to Vanilla’s involvement, the customer purchased various sub-assemblies from numerous contract manufacturers around the world.
 Final assembly and testing would be conducted at their facility in the UK.
 Managing multiple global vendors, directing labour-intensive tests and running final products logistics from a small R&D office was challenging.